swiftlang/swift/docs/LibraryEvolution.rst

 - Changing *internal* parameter names (i.e. the names used within the method body, not the labels that are part of the method's full name).
 - Reordering generic requirements (but not the generic parameters themselves).
-- Adding a default value to a parameter.
+- Adding a default argument expression to a parameter.
-- Changing or removing a default value is permitted but discouraged; it may break or change the meaning of existing source code.
+- Changing or removing a default argument is a `binary-compatible source-breaking change`.
 - The ``@noreturn`` attribute may be added to a public method only if it is ``final`` or the class is not publicly subclassable. ``@noreturn`` is a `versioned attribute`.